-The PMOC continues to express concern regarding the on-going challenging relationship between SFMTA and the contractor TPC based on the PMOC's site tour in February 2019.
-Limited construction activities were observed in UMS and YBM stations; meanwhile, there were only approximately 30 laborers working in the CTS.
-In addition, based on the last few payments to the TPC, the average monthly amount of payment to TPC is significantly lower than the previous average.
+The PMOC continued to express concern regarding the on-going unproductive working relationship between SFMTA and the contractor TPC.
+SFMTA concurred that the monthly invoice from TPC continues to be significantly lower than the previous monthly average.
 This indicates that TPC is not progressing the work as scheduled, which could be part of TPC's position on future claims.
-It is the PMOC's opinion, if SFMTA does not resolve the challenging relationship issues with TPC by the first quarter of 2019, the RSD may go beyond the current proposed FFGA extension date of May 26, 2020.
+However, this has started to hinder the progress of work on the critical path in CTS.
+It is the PMOC's opinion, if SFMTA does not resolve the challenging relationship issues with TPC by 1Q of 2019, the RSD may go beyond the current proposed FFGA extension date of May 26, 2020.